 You can find much more about the less celebrated aspects of David Bowie’s career in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can hear me talking about my love of Absolute Beginners – and other David Bowie/Julien Temple collaborations – on Betamax Video Club here.
+You can hear me talking about my love of Absolute Beginners – and other David Bowie/Julien Temple collaborations, including Jazzin’ For Blue Jean and the Tin Machine launch film – on Betamax Video Club here.

 I take an often surprising trip through The World Of David Bowie – including an inevitable stop-off at Absolute Beginners – here.